So what is baby-led weaning?

 Some favorites for stage 1 of baby-led weaning (around 6 months) include:

-- Sweet potato or other cooked root vegetables
+- Sweet potato or other root vegetables cooked soft enough to mash between fingers and served in wedges or spears.

 - Cooked chicken or tofu